rapidpro/expressions/README.md

 # RapidPro Expressions

 RapidPro messages and flows can contain expressions which are evaluated at runtime.
-These come in two flavours: simple and advanced.
+These come in two flavors: simple and advanced.

 ## Simple Syntax